wp-plugins/nelio-ab-testing/readme.txt

 start a new free trial or configure your Nelio account.
 2. **Free Trial Actions.** During your Free Trial, you can get more quota by simply completing the actions we offer you.
-Tell us a little bit more about your and your site, make a tweet, or recommend us to your friends!
+Tell us a little bit more about your and your site, tweet about Nelio, or recommend us to your friends!
 3. **Relevant info with a quick glance.** Running experiments are visible in Nelio's Dashboard.
 There, you'll find a summary of all the relevant information you need.